- Program Details

 - We have adopted a "6+2" block model, as described previously.

 - Our resident primary care practice has been recognized as a Level 3 Patient Centered Medical Home.
 This provides a supportive and patient-centered environment for residents to learn primary care and teaches residents how to care for a population of patients.

-- The Rochester community was recently ranked #1 of 306 communities in an Institute of Medicine report for providing healthcare at the lowest cost per Medicare beneficiary.
+- The Rochester community was ranked #1 of 306 communities in an Institute of Medicine report for providing healthcare at the lowest cost per Medicare beneficiary.
 As healthcare costs continue to rise, Rochester is considered a model that other communities are trying to emulate.
-Our residents learn to practice medicine in this high quality, cost-effective environment, which will prepare them well for practice as cost-containing healthcare reform efforts proceed.
+Our residents learn to practice medicine in this high quality and high value environment, which will prepare them well for practice as cost-containing healthcare reform efforts proceed.

 Continuity General Medicine Practice

 Continuity practice experience for all categorical residents takes place in one of our two faculty-resident practices: